 If you need one more reason, we are located in beautiful downtown Portland, OR which does not have a sales tax.
 We have many customers that come from Seattle, WA, Boise, ID and from Los Angeles to take advantage of our great cost and location.
 If you’re not from the Portland Metro Area, no problem.
 We customize and ship to all over the US and the world.

 How can I buy diamonds and customized jewelry?
 What’s the best way for me to sell diamonds and old jewelry?

-You can sell diamonds and your old jewelry by giving us a call 503-222-5571 and set up an appointment at our downtown Portland office and we’ll pay you on the spot, the same day!
+You can sell diamonds and your old jewelry by giving us a call 503-222-5571 to set up an appointment at our downtown Portland office and we’ll pay you on the spot, the same day.

 What if I don’t know anything about jewelry, how do I know what diamonds to buy?